-In accordance with the requirements of Article 7:
+In Accordance with the Requirements of Article 7:

-- (A) Host states shall ensure that their administrative, legislative and judicial processes do not operate in a manner that is arbitrary or that denies administrative and procedural fairness to investors and invest- ments.
-Investors or investments shall be notified in a timely fashion of administrative or judicial pro- ceedings directly relating to them, unless such notice is contrary to domestic law on an exceptional basis. - (B) Hosts states shall act in a manner that does not create a denial of justice in judicial and administrative proceedings. !5 - (C) Administrative decision-making processes shall include the right of administrative appeal of decisions, commensurate with the level of development of the host state.
-Judicial review of administrative deci- sions should also be available through domestic judicial review processes. - (D) For greater certainty, the Parties understand that different Parties have different forms of administra- tive, legislative and judicial systems, and that states at different levels of development may not achieve the same standards or qualities for their administrative and judicial processes.
-Paragraphs (A)â(C) of this Article do not establish a single international standard in this context. - (E) Host states should strive to improve the transparency, efficiency, independence and accountability of their legislative, regulatory, administrative and judicial processes, and shall provide review or appeal procedures to ensure that they operate in accordance with applicable domestic laws and regulations. - (F) Judicial and administrative review processes shall be open to the public and documents shall be acces- sible by the public unless prohibited in accordance with domestic law.
-Decisions of such bodies shall be made available to the public. - 14 For example, criminal investigations may require that no notice be given to anyone.
-15 The fact that an investor or investment does not achieve a desired result does not constitute a denial of justice.
+(A) Host states shall ensure that their administrative, legislative and judicial processes do not operate in a manner that is arbitrary or that denies administrative and procedural fairness to investors and investments.
+Investors or investments shall be notified in a timely fashion of administrative or judicial proceedings directly relating to them, unless such notice is contrary to domestic law on an exceptional basis (14).

+(14) For example, criminal investigations may require that no notice be given to anyone.

+(B) Hosts states shall act in a manner that does not create a denial of justice in judicial and administrative proceedings (15).

+(15) The fact that an investor or investment does not achieve a desired result does not constitute a denial of justice.

+(C) Administrative decision-making processes shall include the right of administrative appeal of decisions, commensurate with the level of development of the host state.
+Judicial review of administrative decisions should also be available through domestic judicial review processes.

+(D) For greater certainty, the Parties understand that different Parties have different forms of administrative, legislative and judicial systems, and that states at different levels of development may not achieve the same standards or qualities for their administrative and judicial processes.
+Paragraphs (A)-(C) of this Article do not establish a single international standard in this context.

+(E) Host states should strive to improve the transparency, efficiency, independence and accountability of their legislative, regulatory, administrative and judicial processes, and shall provide review or appeal procedures to ensure that they operate in accordance with applicable domestic laws and regulations.

+(F) Judicial and administrative review processes shall be open to the public and documents shall be accessible by the public unless prohibited in accordance with domestic law.
+Decisions of such bodies shall be made available to the public.